TheRayquaza/rle_compression/README.md

-# RLE compression (RUN LENGTH ENCONDING)
+# RLE compression (Run Length Encoding)

 ## What is the rle compression ?
 The RLE compression which stands for Run Length Enconding, This program allows you to compress your files and works really well for files where repeated characters appear.

 ## What result ?
-For file with a content : 'AAABBBCCC'
-The result would be : '3A3B3C'
+For file with a content : 'AAABBBCCC', the result would be '3A3B3C'.

 ## How it works ?
 You just have to run 'rle' followed by the file.